 Strawberry Rhubarb Crumble

 Apple crumble aka apple crisp is one of my absolute favourite desserts.
+To try something different, I also enjoy strawberry rhubarb crumble.
+It is similar to apple crisp but with a delicious base filling of berries and tangy rhubarb!
 I love the fruity bottom and the sweet granola style top.
 It is best still warm with a big scoop of vanilla ice cream on top.
 The warmth of the crumble causes the ice cream to melt and ooze all over the dessert.
 Yup, I am drooling right now.

 Fruit crumbles are not only delicious, but very simple to make.
 If you are not comfortable making and rolling your own pie crust, then making a crumble might just be the perfect dessert for you to make!